 I was born and raised in the West Rogers Park neighborhood (aka West Ridge) of Chicago.
 I attended Philip Rogers Elementary School (K-8) and graduated in 1966 from Sullivan High School.
 I lived in Chicago until I went to college at Indiana University in 1966.
 After I graduated with a degree in Religious Studies in 1970 my wife and I lived in Albany Park in Chicago while she attended Northeastern Illinois University.

 During my career I taught grades K, 1, 2, 3, 4, 6, Reading Recovery, and worked as a reading diagnostic specialist.
 I worked in four different elementary schools beginning in the 1975-1976 school year and retired in June, 2010.
-Since retirement I taught one semester at IVY Tech Community College, and currently volunteer at a local Elementary School.
+During one of my years as a teacher I also taught a graduate level reading courses at IPFW.
+Since retirement I taught one semester at IVY Tech Community College, and currently volunteer with first and third graders at a local Elementary School.

 I documented my "life" in elementary schools, from Kindergarten through volunteer, in the following posts: